University Of Cambridge Guide: Rankings, Courses, Fees And More

 The university has an immense connection with partners in Asia, Africa, the Americas and Europe.
 These connections are the foundation for extensive research collaboration that brings incredible innovation.
 The University of Cambridge being strategically located at one of the world’s most significant technology clusters also adds weight to its worldwide reputation in technological innovation.

-Throughout its history, the university has built a massive network of 298,000 living alumni in over 147 countries worldwide.
+Throughout its history, the university has built a massive network of more than 315,000 living alumni in over 147 countries worldwide.
 Some of them have made such a hallmark in the world that their names alone are enough to tell their stories – among them are Charles Darwin, Sir Isaac Newton, Alan Turing, William Harvey, Stephen Hawking, Tilda Swinton and Hugh Laurie.

 University of Cambridge Courses and Programmes

-In the year 2022, the Psychology department was ranked 1st for Best UK Universities in The Guardian and Times Higher Education World University Rankings.
-The Anthropology and Archaeology department here also proudly take the top position in the QS World University Rankings by Subject for 2021.
+In the year 2024, the Psychology department was ranked 1st for Best UK Universities in The Guardian subject ranking and 2nd best globally in Times Higher Education World University Rankings.
+The Anthropology and Archaeology department here also proudly take the 3rd position in the QS World University Rankings by Subject for 2024.

 Psychological and Behavioral Sciences